-From art squat to Berlin gentrification lightning rod
+From Art Squat To Berlin Gentrification Lightning Rod

 "There is this romantic view of what happened here after the Wall fell," he said.

 "People want to keep certain things for ever in a certain way.
-But I think it's also important to remember that whatever happened there was born out of serious tragedy," including two world wars and the Cold War.
+But I think it's also important to remember that whatever happened there was born out of seritragedy," including two world wars and the Cold War.

 Roth said Berlin was calling time on the city as a "playground" of vacant lots and squatted property.